DomenicoGiordano/hepix-forum.github.io/_benchmarking/accounting_migration.md

 </tr>
 </tbody></table>

+In this scenario new resources won’t be mixed with old resources.

 Suppose the site has 2 separate clusters, each cluster consisting of servers with the same CPU model.
 Labels “Old” and “New” identify the clusters included in production before 1st of April 2023 (Old) or after 1st of April 2023 (New).
 The table below summarizes the HS06 and HS23 scores per node and for the total installation.

-Therefore, if the same benchmark would be used for both clusters, the site would provide 625043 HS06 or 632570 HEPScore23, but following the  agreement to translate the HS06 score of the old machines with 1:1 ratio, the final total score accounted for that site is 635383.
+Therefore, if the same benchmark would be used for both clusters, the site would provide 625043 HS06 or 632570 HEPScore23, but following the  agreement to translate the HS06 score of the old machines with 1:1 ratio, the final total score accounted for that site is **635383**.

 For the accounting reporting the same input numbers and configuration translate into the following reported benchmarking factor